coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 the normal attack penalties associated with fighting with two weapons, just as if you were using a one-handed weapon and a light weapon.

-A creature wielding an orc double axe in one hand can't use it as a double weapon---only one end of the weapon can be used in any given round.
+A creature wielding an orc double axe in one hand can’t use it as a double weapon—only one end of the weapon can be used in any given round.

 **Bolas:** You can use this weapon to make a ranged trip attack against an opponent.
-You can't be tripped during your own trip attempt when using a set of bolas.
+You can’t be tripped during your own trip attempt when using a set of bolas.

-**Bolts:** A crossbow bolt used as a melee weapon is treated as a light improvised weapon (--4 penalty on attack rolls) and deals damage as a dagger of its size (crit x2).
+**Bolts:** A crossbow bolt used as a melee weapon is treated as a light improvised weapon (–4 penalty on attack rolls) and deals damage as a dagger of its size (crit x2).
 Bolts come in a wooden case that holds 10 bolts (or 5, for a repeating crossbow).
 A bolt that hits its target is destroyed; one that misses has a 50% chance of being destroyed or lost.